konradzdeb/blog/content/post/2021-05-23-fun-with-sortting-arrays/index.md

 It's always easy and tempting to start working through concrete example instead of approaching the problem algebraically.

 * **First** a good program computes what is has to and only that.
 The task is to return *the numbers of steps* not to *sort.* Sorting implies actual movement of elements in array and potentially will have a different (likely worse) memory footprint to a purely algebraic solution.
 The proposed solution does not adhere to this principle fully as purely algebraic solution is applied only for reverse arrays.
-* **Second,** a premature optimisation is frequent source of bugs; also, alogirthm is often the source of poor performance.
+* **Second,** a premature optimisation is frequent source of bugs; also, algorithm is often the source of poor performance.
 In the proposed solution, there is a little focus on the actual performance, and optimisation is achieved mostly in the course of cheap / common sense steps, like storing sorted object or skipping computation for specific cases.

 Main learning points are that thinking how to achieve the outcome is frequently easier than building a detail mental image of the process that lends itself well to estimating the computational effort.